Why Do Some Background Checks

 Many record sources only provide our researchers with a name index to identify potential data.
 Each name variation (for example, Bill and William) may be located in a different part of the index and must be searched separately.
 If an applicant has a common name, the researcher may find many records that need to be reviewed for identification.

 Finally, once the data has been identified, the information must be properly compiled into a report for the employer based upon the various (and differing) state and federal laws, which determine the information that can be reported.

-About the Authors: Glenn and Rose Maree Hammer are the principals of A Matter of Fact, a California-based employment background check firm. www.amof.info
+The Authors: Glenn and Rose Maree Hammer, founders of A Matter of Fact, a California-based employment background check firm. www.amof.info

 For more Background Check Frequently Asked Questions, see Background Check FAQ.